3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Time spent here: 1 hour (or less if not seeing all of it)

-St. Stephen's Cathedral stands prominently on Stephansplatz—even a bit too prominently, because it takes up the whole square!
+It’s Day 1 on your Vienna in 3 days itinerary, and your first stop is the mandatory St. Stephen's Cathedral.
+This church stands prominently on Stephansplatz—even a bit too prominently, because it takes up the whole square!
 You’d think they’d give it a bit more breathing room, sheesh.

 Anyway, Stephansdom is famous not just for its size, location in the very center of Vienna, and cool roof design, but also for its almost constant restoration works—it’s a centuries-long work in progress.
 Since its first completion in 1160, there’s always been work being done on it.

-Nowadays, the scaffolding on the south tower is finally gone, the heating system is finished… but they found an old mural under the dust on the walls in the gift shop in 2020 (how dusty was it??), so you never know what they’ll be working on next!
+Nowadays, the scaffolding on the south tower is finally gone, the heating system is finished… and that half-hidden mural they unearthed in 2020 is still on display beside the gift shop door (how dusty was it??).

 • Taking an elevator up the north tower for the best views of those tiles that are so inconveniently on the rooftop, and also Vienna’s largest bell, the Pummerin.

 If you want to see everything, set aside 1.5 hours.
-Otherwise it really depends which parts you want to see.
-The catacombs tour takes 30–45 minutes depending on how big your group is and how many people speak English vs German (they translate everything into both languages if needed).
+Otherwise, it really depends on which parts you want to see.
+The catacombs tour takes 30–45 minutes, depending on how big your group is and how many people speak English vs German (they translate everything into both languages if needed).

 Day 1, stop 2: Ankeruhr (Anchor Clock)